joehawkens/computing/CHAPTER-5.md

 # Conclusion

 In the end, all that matters is that you want a computer to do something - find a way to build it and do it.
+Even better - if you want to add value to society by creating something with Software, you can do it.
+Find a problem and get to work.